 The Group typically sells its own gift vouchers to its customers.
 The amounts collected from such sales are recognized as a liability being a performance obligation and recognized as revenue when the gift vouchers are redeemed by the customers.
-As per the terms of the gift voucher, its validity is one year.
+Under the terms of the gift voucher, its validity is one year.

-2.15 Cost of sales and operating expenses
+2.16 Cost of sales and operating expenses